 Mask Artist Carver - Boruca, Costa Rica

-One of his goals is to learn English to be able to communicate with the tourists that visit Boruca.
+One of Francisco’s goals is to learn English to communicate with the tourists that visit Boruca.
 He also hopes one day to learn how to paint his own masks.

 “As indigenous artists, we have always lived in harmony with nature and we harvest our wood with respect.
 For each tree that we cut, we plant one or more.”